 - Avoid large meals and dietary changes before bed – Spicy foods, basically are problematic before bed.
-And, in fact, it’s not a good idea to have any large meal before sleeping.
-The digestive process can affect your body’s natural sleep cycle and tarnishes the quality of your sleep.
+And it’s not a good idea to have any large meal before sleeping.
+The digestive process can affect your body’s natural sleep cycle and tarnish your sleep quality.

-- Avoid exercise immediately before bed – For the most part, exercise actually improves your quality of sleep.
+- Avoid exercise immediately before bed – For the most part, exercise improves your sleep quality.
 But, exercise before bed can affect it another way and limits your ability to fall asleep.
-Although, calmer forms of exercise, like yoga, are the natural sleep aids, regardless of when the exercise is performed.
+Although calmer forms of exercise, like yoga, are natural sleep aids, regardless of when the exercise is performed.

 - Establish a consistent and soothing sleep environment – The idea is to get your body used to certain sleeping conditions.
 It works as natural sleeping pills for your body and your body naturally prepares itself for sleep when exposed to those conditions.
 Consider all of the following: